 Please check out the basic roller set up if you are using a roller for the first time or unsure of any of the terms used below.

-- supine on the roller, head resting at one end, bottom at the other,
+- Supine on the roller, head resting at one end, bottom at the other.

-- forearms resting lightly on the floor,
+- Your forearms are resting lightly on the floor.

-- breathe normally down into your diaphragm.
+- Try to breathe normally down into your diaphragm.

-- slowly move your right knee out to the right side (somewhere between 1 and 2 o’clock if you think of a clock analogy) and then return to starting position,
+- Slowly move your right knee out to the right side (somewhere between 1 and 2 o’clock if you think of a clock analogy) and then return to starting position.

-- then move the left knee out to somewhere between 10 and 11 o’clock and then return to starting position,
+- Then move the left knee out to somewhere between 10 and 11 o’clock and then return to starting position.

 - Repeat 10 times each side, alternating sides.

-- Tummy contraction should remain at a low 25% of a contraction throughout exercise,
+- Tummy contraction should remain at a low 25% of a contraction throughout exercise.

-- there should be no rocking or rotation of pelvis or loss of neutral back position,
+- There should be no rocking or rotation of pelvis or loss of neutral back position.

-- remember to breathe normally throughout so that upper abdominal muscles remain relaxed, with no rib flaring.
+- Remember to breathe normally throughout so that upper abdominal muscles remain relaxed, with no rib flaring.

-- keep neck and shoulders relaxed.
+- Keep neck and shoulders relaxed.

 Make it harder:

-- progress to only elbow support on floor,
+- Progress to only elbow support on floor,

-- progress to no arms on floor, hands resting lightly on stomach,
+- Progress to no arms on floor, hands resting lightly on stomach,

-- perform basic abdominals: bent knee fall out with theraband around the tops of knees.
+- Perform basic abdominals: bent knee fall out with theraband around the tops of knees.